 - Add salt.

-- Place on stove on medium heat.
+- Place on the stove on medium heat.

 - Cover and let it cook for at least 20 – 25 minutes.